apache/incubator-kie-tools/packages/kie-sandbox-image/README.md

 - **extension**: The extension of the file that you want to edit.
 - **filePathGlob**: The glob pattern of the file you want to edit.
-- **resourcesPathPrefix**: The path to the gwt-editor.
+- **editor.resourcesPathPrefix**: The path to the gwt-editor.
-- **path**: The path of the editor envelope.html.
+- **editor.path**: The path of the editor envelope.html.
-- **title**: The title of the editor that will be displayed on the home page.
+- **card.title**: The title of the editor that will be displayed on the home page.
-- **description**: Displays a short description of the editor under the title on the home page.
+- **card.description**: Displays a short description of the editor under the title on the home page.

 Here's an example of what it should look like: